sergioscattone/DGMD-S14/README.md

 Our project aims to create an air quality sensor that could be used as a wearable and inform the user if the air quality around them is poor, prompting them to take action by turning on an air purifier or wearing a mask. <br/>
 We will use an Arduino dust sensor to build out a physical device, and display the output on a dashboard. <br/>
-On the dashboard we will also pull in air quality measures from other sources, like the Environmental Protection Agency (EPA).
+On the dashboard we will also pull in air quality measures from other sources, like the Environmental Protection Agency (EPA). <br/>

+## Definitions

+### AQI
+The EPA developed the AQI, which reports levels of ozone, particle pollution, and other common air pollutants on the same scale. <br/>
+An AQI reading of 101 corresponds to a level above the national air quality standard - the higher the AQI rating, the greater the health impact. <br/>
+To know more about the AQI you can go to: [https://docs.airnowapi.org/aq101] <br/>

+### PM
+We will be focusing on measuring levels of particulate matter (PM) in the immediate area of the device using an Arduino dust sensor. <br/>
+The Arduino dust sensor collects counts of particles greater than 1 micron in size as air flows through the sensor. <br/>
+From those particle counts, we will have to estimate the total mass of particles present, as mass is the official reported standard for particulate matter used by the EPA. <br/>
+From those masses, we will be able to determine the Air Quality Index (AQI) measurement for particulate matter. <br/>

 ## Hardware